Joshi-Ketaki/Joshi-Ketaki.github.io/_pages/projects.md

 ---
 Research at Yale:
 ==================
-## Asynchronous System Services for Accelerators (GPUs) : In progress
-## Formalizing Asynchronous Programming Model: In progress
+## Asynchronous System Services for GPUs and Formalizing Asynchronous Programming Model: In progress

 The usecase for this work is Asynchronous system services for GPUs.
 Providing asynchronous support is as it is non-intuitive.
 With the complex GPU programming model, that is emphasized further.
-However GPUs will benefit from these system service in lieu of system utilization and operation latency reduction.
+However GPUs will benefit from these direct access system service i.e. without going through a beefy CPU.
+The benefits will be increased system utilization byoverlapping operation latency with useful work and hence, improving performance and throughput.
+Asynchrony is the way to achieve these benefits.
 1. Primarily focussing on identifying guarantees that a formal specification for the asynchronous programming model should provide.
-1. Specifically working on identifying the correctness condition for asynchronous operations at the moment.
+1. Specifically working on identifying the correctness condition for asynchronous operations at the moment on a GPU.
-1. Also identifying the changes GPU-CPU programming model would require in wake of providing asynchronous system calls for accelerators.
+1. Also identifying the changes GPU-CPU programming model would require in wake of providing asynchronous system calls for GPUs.
-1. Working on identifying opportunities and performance benefits for reordering independent asynchronous and synchronous system calls across accelerators.
+1. Working on identifying opportunities and performance benefits for reordering independent asynchronous and synchronous system calls across GPUs.

-## Standalone Control Plane Abstractions for Accelerators
+## Standalone Control Plane Abstractions for GPUs
 Motivating the need for GPUs as standalone resources in disaggregated systems and how asynchrnous system services will benefit direct accelerator-accelerator communication without going through the CPU.

 Projects at Yale: